codelingo/ideplugins/vs/README.md

 Install the [CodeLingo client](https://github.com/codelingo/lingo) and make sure the binary is on your path, as per instructions.

-Install the extension by double click the Codelingo Query Generation.vsix and select the Visual Studio version to be installed in.
+Install the extension by double click the CodeLingo.vsix and select the Visual Studio version to be installed in.

 Query Generation
 -------

-Select an interested area in a file opened in Visual Studio and click Tools->CodeLingo Query Generation...
+Select an interested area in a file opened in Visual Studio and click Tools->CodeLingo

 Roadmap
 -------